 - A new user/group named flxrasvc is created by the installer.
 No password is set for the account which puts it into a locked state.
 Therefore, it is not possible to log into the UNIX system using this account.
 This account name cannot be changed.
-Therefore, no changes should be made to this account to avoid breaking the installed agent. - On Linux, if the Docker group exists, flxrasvc is added to the Docker group to allow fnms-docker-monitor to collect Docker inventory without root privileges - The installer updates ownership on the installation directory to allow binaries to be run as the flxrasvc account. - The installer updates ownership of the agent data directory to be owned by flxrasvc.
-Files in the data directories are also set to be world readable to make opening logs and other agent output easier instead of having to open such files as root. - The normal agent daemons (such as the usage agent mgsusageag, the schedule agent ndtask, and the Docker monitor fnms-docker-monitor) are configured to run as flxrasvc. - A new entry to /etc/managesoft.ini is added to indicate that the agent is configured for least privileged operation; this setting is also propagated to the agent's config.ini main settings file.
+Therefore, no changes should be made to this account to avoid breaking the installed agent. - On Linux, if the Docker group exists, flxrasvc is added to the Docker group to allow fnms-docker-monitor to collect Docker inventory without root privileges - The installer updates ownership on the installation directory to allow binaries to be run as the flxrasvc account. - The installer updates ownership of the agent data directory to be owned by flxrasvc. - The normal agent daemons (such as the usage agent mgsusageag, the schedule agent ndtask, and the Docker monitor fnms-docker-monitor) are configured to run as flxrasvc. - A new entry to /etc/managesoft.ini is added to indicate that the agent is configured for least privileged operation; this setting is also propagated to the agent's config.ini main settings file.